I finally took the time to quilt the four Morning Glory quilt blocks I made earlier this year. Where does the time go!

 Yardage:

 Make the blocks using my Morning Glory block tutorial.
-Each block consists of four sections to make a Morning Glory blocks that is 8½-inch unfinished size.
+Each block consists of four sections to make a Morning Glory block that is an 8½-inch unfinished size.

 Cut your sashing strips